Top 10 Tactics to Avoid Litigation: An Employment Lawyer's Perspective (Part 2)

 So that concludes the top 10 tactics employers can implement to avoid litigation.
 Will taking these steps, in all circumstances, prevent a government audit, eliminate an administrative claim or keep an employer out of the courtroom?
 There are no guarantees.
 Using these approaches, however, can go a long way toward maintaining peace in the workplace, which allows employers to focus on running their business instead of the headache and expense of litigation.

-Sheryl Jaffee Halpern, a Principal in the firm's Labor & Employment group, counsels clients on a wide range of employment matters, providing clear, direct guidance designed to promote compliance with the law, while remaining cognizant of the practical workplace realities her clients face.
-Sheryl can be reached at 312.521.2637 or firstname.lastname@example.org.
+Sheryl Jaffee Halpern, Chair of the firm's Labor & Employment group, helps employers make important decisions about their employees in a way that is designed to minimize risk.
+She counsels employers on a wide range of employment matters, providing clear, direct guidance designed to promote legal compliance, while remaining cognizant of practical workplace realities her clients face.